kutlay/kutlay.github.io/_posts/2023-09-22-stable-diffusion-using-cpu.md

 All I had to do was to install these tools and make sure they were working.
 The only problem is that the hardware dependency is more of a problem when it comes to models like these so it takes a bit of a trial and error to get things running.
 I needed to play with different flags to disable using the GPU and enable special modes that don't run certain tests to make it work on a CPU.

-(If you're very excited to generate your "cat in space" image and don't want to deal with the details, you can simply use the <a href="https://cloud.linode.com/stackscripts/1241119">StackScript</a> I created which install everything you need.)
+(If you're very excited to generate your "cat in space" image and don't want to deal with the details, you can simply use the <a href="https://cloud.linode.com/stackscripts/1241119">StackScript</a> I created which installs everything you need.)

 ---
 {: data-content="Installation"}

-(All instructions from now on are tested on a Ubuntu 22.04 Linode VM)
+(All instructions from now on are tested on an Ubuntu 22.04 Linode VM)

-The below code block installs everything you need and starts the web UI at the end. `--share` tag will create you a public URL, which will look like `Running on public URL: https://98..sdf.gradio.live`.
+The below code block installs everything you need and starts the web UI at the end. `--share` tag will create a public URL, which will look like `Running on public URL: https://98..sdf.gradio.live`.

 ```bash